-- The Services Plans indirectly will contribute to most of the Corporate Priorities.
-There are three Priorities that directorate will make a direct input to the Improvement Statement: - Decrease the tonnage of biodegradable waste and recyclable products going to landfill. - Improve the actual and perceived and appearance of the City's streets, housing estates and publicly accessible space. - Improve the quality and availability of decent homes that people can afford.
+- The Service Plans, indirectly will contribute to most of the Corporate Priorities.
+There are three Priorities that will make a direct input into the Improvement Statement: - Decrease the tonnage of biodegradable waste and recyclable products going to landfill. - Improve the actual and perceived and appearance of the City's streets, housing estates and publicly accessible space. - Improve the quality and availability of decent homes that people can afford.